 Consider these common scenarios where benign posts destroy a claim’s credibility:

-- The “Good Day” Photo: If you are pursuing a claim for a severe lower back injury or a traumatic brain injury (TBI), but a friend tags you in a photo smiling at a backyard barbecue, the defense will use that image to argue your limitations are fabricated.
+- The “Good Day” Photo: If you are pursuing a claim for a severe lower back injury or a traumatic brain injury (TBI), but a friend tags you in a photo smiling at a backyard barbecue, the defense will argue that you exaggerated your limitations.

-- The Check-In: Checking into a local venue or traveling to see family (even if you spent the entire time resting or in severe pain) could be framed by the adjuster as proof that your daily life hasn’t actually been impacted.
+- The Check-In: Checking into a local venue or traveling to see family (even if you spent the entire time resting or in severe pain) an adjuster may argue that your daily life hasn’t changed.

-- The Routine Update: Typing a quick “I’m doing okay!” comment to a worried relative can be twisted in a deposition to show that your injuries are minor and your medical treatment is unnecessary.
+- The Routine Update: Typing a quick “I’m doing okay!” comment to a worried relative insurance attorneys may twist that comment during a deposition. to show that your injuries are minor and your medical treatment is unnecessary.

 → The facts are simple: Insurance companies will use anything they can to minimize what they pay.